buguroo/pyknow/docs/source/thebasics.rst

        enable_superpowers()

-For a `Rule` to be useful must be a method of a subclass of `KnowledgeEngine`.
+For a `Rule` to be useful, it must be a method of a `KnowledgeEngine` subclass.

 `Facts` vs `Patterns`